📊 Projekt

 • Adversarially learned penalty for feature subspace independence

-• Metadata-guided Feature Disentanglement (MFD)
+• Metadata-guided feature disentanglement (MFD)

 • Procedurally generated dataset (Arctique) for uncertainty quantification

-• Virtual inspection layers for time series data
+• Virtual inspection layers for time series data interpretation

 • Reactive model correction via conditional bias suppression (R-ClArC)